tiwarinaman/EasyRrecruit/README.md

 # EasyRrecruit
-A online portal to recruit the candidates, developed in Django.
+An online portal to recruit the candidates, developed in Django.